Chimney Sweep Certificate NZ — Insurance Guide

 Key Answers

-- What is a chimney sweep certificate?
+- What is on a sweep certificate?

 Key Takeaways